Outdoor exercises and art can bring STEAM education to a new level!

 Access to the course: 30 days

-Recommended products to combine with this course: S1 Introduction to Finnish STEAM education, B6 Educational Approaches in Finland – “Teach like Teachers in Finland!”, B7 Visit a Finnish school, Teaching and Learning 21st Century Skills – online webinar and The book Finnish Education in Practice: What, Why and How.
+Recommended products to combine with this course: S1 Introduction to Finnish STEAM education, B6 Educational Approaches in Finland – “Teach like Teachers in Finland!”, Teaching and Learning 21st Century Skills – online webinar and The book Finnish Education in Practice: What, Why and How.